 The Cloud LMS Business Model

-- They charge a reasonable monthly or annual all-inclusive fee for use to their platform.
+They charge a reasonable monthly or annual all-inclusive fee to use to their platform.
 This fee could be based on user records in the database, active users, course completions, course launches or registrations.

-- Cloud organizations follow an “Agile” rapid design and deploy model of growing their multi-tenant solutions and as a result the level of complexity supported literally grows weekly.
+Cloud organizations follow an “Agile” rapid design and deploy model to grow their multi-tenant solutions.
+As a result, the level of complexity supported literally grows weekly.
 They apply these changes to all customers, at the same time, as part of their subscription fee.